nishathussain/jekyll-now/_posts/2018-7-15-Image-Augmentation.md

 **Zoom**: Zoom is one of the augmentation which works for almost all as Convolutional neural networks are bad in learning scales unless specified.
 **Rotation**: Keep in mind how much rotation is Ok for the task, e.g. It is better to not rotate too much for some objects like hmm..
 Tree maybe .
 **Shift**: horizontal and vertical shifts make sure you object of interest is still inside.
 Shift don’t help much though with Convolutional nets.
 **Sheer**: Shift can be applied in both Width and Height.
-For some cases sheer is not correct, just take a dummy case "<span style="color: green"> training a network to learn a square shape </span>”, sheer will destroy the main idea behind a square. example: training a network on facial landmark. excellent augmentation but make sure you have things in limit.
+For some cases sheer is not correct, just take a dummy case "<span style="color: red"> training a network to learn a square shape </span>”, sheer will destroy the main idea behind a square. example: training a network on facial landmark. excellent augmentation but make sure you have things in limit.
 For blood segmentation its a good augmentation.
 **Channel Shift**: Channel shift works well for many objects like cars, mug etc as they can be of any colour and it works well in training.
 **Flip**: Horizontal and vertical flip.